© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Long Stone, 275m south east of Horseford Lodge is a scheduled monument protected by Historic England under reference 1020953.
 View the official record →

-The Long Stone is a standing stone located near Horseford Lodge in Devon.
+The Long Stone, located 275 metres south-east of Horseford Lodge in Devon, is a standing stone of Neolithic or Bronze Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020953.

 The Long Stone, 275m south east of Horseford Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020953.